xddxdd/blog/source/_posts/en/article/modify-computer/senior-design-sensor-network-bugs-resolve.lantian/index.md

 - Display data and short predictions on web page
   - Professor already has a weather station device that measures wind conditions

-This article is a record of pitfalls we've met during the development.
+This post is a record of pitfalls we've met during the development.

 Choosing Appropriate MCU
 ========================